There is growing frustration among shops about Black Friday.

 Don’t forget about omnichannel experiences

-Though the vast majority of consumers plan to participate in Black Friday online, retailers shouldn’t forget about the omnichannel experience.
+Though the vast majority of consumers plan to participate in Black Friday online, shops shouldn’t forget about the omnichannel experience.
 According to the previously-mentioned McKinsey report, roughly one-third of all consumers across the U.S., Canada, the U.K., and Germany will expect some online retailers to also have in-store offers.
 Amazon is already capitalizing on this by opening up several “pop up” stores around Europe this holiday season.

-This is especially true for fashion retailers where consumers prefer to test the product before buying.
+This is especially true for fashion vendors where consumers prefer to test the product before buying.
 For example, you might research a pair of running shoes online and know exactly which pair you want to buy, but you’ll make your final purchase in-store after trying the shoe on to find the right size.

 The increasing influence of the “ROPO Effect” (“Research Online, Purchase Offline”) means retailers need to think about how to measure sales across both channels.